Samuel Cochran: Journey

-In August 1899, Dr. Cochran and his brother, James, would set sail for Nanking with their wives.
-While they intended to spend time in Nanking to learn the Chinese language and prepare for medical work, the Cochrans were uprooted by the Boxer Rebellion, which targeted foreigners.
+In August 1899, Cochran and his brother, James, would set sail for Nanjing with their wives.
+While they intended to spend time in Nanjing to learn the Chinese language and prepare for medical work, the Cochrans were uprooted by the Boxer Rebellion, which targeted foreigners.
 The Cochrans fled to Kobe, Japan, where 150 other missionaries took refuge.
-As the Boxer Rebellion diminished, the Cochrans would soon return to Nanking, where they finished preparing for their own mission station located at Hwai-Yuen.
+As the Boxer Rebellion diminished, the Cochrans would soon return to Nanjing, where they finished preparing for their own mission station located at Huaiyuan.

-Hwai-Yuen
+Huaiyuan

-Despite leaving in October 1902, Dr. Cochran wouldn't arrive in Hwai-Yuen until two months later.
-A jam of boats along the Grand Canal and a contaminated water supply led to Dr. Cochran's nephew developing dysentery and dying.
+Despite leaving in October 1902, Cochran wouldn't arrive in Huaiyuan until two months later.
+A jam of boats along the Grand Canal and a contaminated water supply led to Cochran's nephew developing dysentery and dying.
 Receiving aid from the Presbyterian Church South mission, the Cochrans spent 24 days receiving medical attention, delaying their journey.
-Nonetheless, Dr. Cochran was one of the 8 missionaries present as the mission opened.
-Dr. Cochran was named the Station Chairman for Hwai-Yuen and was preemptively named the Superintendent of Hope Hospital.
+Nonetheless, Cochran was one of the 8 missionaries present as the mission opened.
+Cochran was named the Station Chairman for Huaiyuan and was preemptively named the Superintendent of Hope Hospital.

-Dr. Cochran's brother, James, was named the Boys' Boarding School Principal.
+Cochran's brother, James, was named the Boys' Boarding School Principal.
 The boarding school would house eighty students which targeted the "most influential families of the city," but loan libraries and reading rooms purportedly attracted many.

-Dr. Cochran's first hospital, Hope Hospital, would not be completed until December 1909.
+Cochran's first hospital, Hope Hospital, would not be completed until December 1909.
 Due to this lack of a central hospital, most missionaries between 1902 and 1909 were forced to rent houses from locals to live out of.
 One of these local houses was turned into the dispensary and operating room until the hospital was complete.
-The Hwai-Yuen mission station also provided numerous other out-stations across the region.
-An account of Dr. Cochran's situation stated that "he had a fine collections of instruments and he has had many major operations, but he needs rooms for consulting patients, and performing operations and a ward for his patients."
-Due to lack of resources, Dr. Cochran was forced to use fractional sterilization with steam, before Hope Hospital provided him with greater sterilization capabilities.
-Common conditions in the pre-hospital era were vesical calculus, entropion (which Dr. Cochran widely treated with a simple plastic operation), and opium poisoning (which was treated with a respiration set).
+The Huaiyuan mission station also provided numerous other out-stations across the region.
+An account of Cochran's situation stated that "he had a fine collections of instruments and he has had many major operations, but he needs rooms for consulting patients, and performing operations and a ward for his patients."
+Due to lack of resources, Cochran was forced to use fractional sterilization with steam, before Hope Hospital provided him with greater sterilization capabilities.
+Common conditions in the pre-hospital era were vesical calculus, entropion (which Cochran widely treated with a simple plastic operation), and opium poisoning (which was treated with a respiration set).
 Early successful cases resuscitating a patient with opium poisoning greatly increased the missionaries' reputation among the locals.

-Excluding two year-long trips to the United States, where the Cochrans promoted missionary work, Dr. Cochran was stationed in Hwai-Yuen continuously.
-Hwai-Yuen's mission unveiled the Ming Kang Hospital for Women in 1919, the same year the Cochrans would leave Hwai-Yuen.
+Excluding two year-long trips to the United States, where the Cochrans promoted missionary work, Cochran was stationed in Huaiyuan continuously.
+Huaiyuan's mission unveiled the Ming Kang Hospital for Women in 1919, the same year the Cochrans would leave Huaiyuan.